 Strategies employed for achieving objectives - To satisfy its long-term rate-of-return objectives, the Foundation relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-To satisfy its long-term rate of return objectives, the Foundation relies on an investment strategy with an emphasis on high quality, investment-grade companies that are financially sound and which exhibit favorable prospects for earnings growth.
+To satisfy its long-term rate-of-return objectives, the Foundation relies on an investment strategy with an emphasis on high quality, investment-grade companies that are financially sound and that exhibit favorable prospects for earnings growth.

 The Foundation charges an annual endowment management fee to help offset the cost of administration and stewardship of funds received.
-This fee is set by the Foundation's Board of Directors and is currently 1.5 percent based upon the rolling prior twelve quarter average of each fund's market value as of June 30th and applied on July 1st of each year.
-The total amount of management fees charged by the Foundation for the year ended June 30, 2020 was \$250,289.
+This fee is set by the Foundation's Board of Directors and is currently 1.5% based upon the rolling prior 12-quarter average of each fund's market value as of June 30 and applied on July 1 of each year.
+The total amount of management fees charged by the Foundation for the years ended June 30, 2021 and 2020, was \$294,677 and \$250,289, respectively.